adrianjagielak/inspiron_5558_efi/README.md

 =============

 What works:
-- Everything exept screen brightness and bugged audio yet (and also maybe sd card reader, not tested)
+- Everything exept screen brightness which is fixed at 100% (?) and bugged audio (and also maybe sd card reader, not tested)